 The regulatory provisions of this Program are limited to shorelines of the state, whereas the planning functions of this Program may extend beyond shoreline jurisdiction.

 The policies and regulations of this Program must be integrated and coordinated with the policies and rules of the Town of Pe Ell Comprehensive Plan (Comprehensive Plan), and its implementing development regulations adopted under the Growth Management Act (RCW 36.70A) and the Pe Ell Zoning Code.
-Critical areas within shoreline jurisdiction will be managed in accordance with the regulations in chapter 6, section 2 of this SMP.
+Critical areas within shoreline jurisdiction will be managed in accordance with the regulations in Section 6, Critical Areas and Shoreline Vegetation.

 The policies and regulations of this Program are intended to protect shoreline ecological functions by: